bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 The voltage setpoints $V_0$ are dispatched by the TSO to ensure a safe and reliable grid.

-<em>N.B.
-In MV networks, the only way to regulate voltages is through on-load tap changers, or capacitor banks.</em>

 ---

 # Impact of renewable energy resources (RES)